pippinbarr/cart253/outline.md

 #### Prototyping assignments

-There will be 11 small weekly assignments (best 10 grades will contribute to thef inal grade) and one slightly larger final assignment during the course.
+There will be weekly assignments per topic and one slightly larger final assignment during the course.
 Each will be used as an opportunity for students to practice and develop their programming skills with room to express their own ideas.

 ### Office hours